SteinGaming/HypixelQol/README.md

    1. [Download](https://github.com/SteinGaming/FishingQol/archive/refs/tags/v1.0.0.zip) this repository and extract the folder.
    2. [Clone](https://www.git-scm.com/docs/git-clone) this repository using the [git cli](https://www.git-scm.com/)
 2. Open your Command line inside the FishingQol directory
-3. Run `gradlew.bat build` for Windows and `./gradlew build` for Linux (if you get a permission missing error, run `chmod +x gradlew;`)+
+3. Run `gradlew.bat build` for Windows and `./gradlew build` for Linux (if you get a permission missing error, run `chmod +x gradlew;`)
 4. After it's done running, the jar will appear in `output/`, which you can then copy to your mods directory
 5. FOR NON DEVS ONLY: Delete any remenants after you're done. <br>
-   Your home folder will contain a `.gradle`, most likely hidden, folder which should be multiple hundreds of Megabytes. <br>
+   Your home folder will contain a `.gradle`, most likely hidden, folder which should/could contain multiple hundreds of Megabytes. <br>
    You can safely delete it, but if you want to build this project again, it will have to download everything again. <br>